Frequency Balance in Electronic Music: What Your Spectrum Should Look Like

 3. Sub-bass stacking — Layering a sub bass, a bass synth, and a kick drum without high-pass filtering their sub harmonics puts 3 sources fighting for the same 20–60 Hz space.

-Quick check: Solo your track below 250 Hz.
-If it sounds like a complete wall of energy, you have too much.
+1. Solo test — Solo your track below 250 Hz.
+If it sounds like a wall of energy, you have too much low end.
 Solo above 2,000 Hz.
 If it sounds thin and sparse, your top end needs work.
+This takes 10 seconds and catches the most common issues.

 Targeted Fixes